MayarElMahdy/AWS-Solutions-Architect-Project/README.md

 ## Solution Overview

 This project demonstrates how to deploy a secure, scalable, and highly available web application on AWS using EC2 instances.
-The architecture leverages key AWS services to ensure fault tolerance, load distribution, performance monitoring, and cost efficiency.
+The architecture includes an Application Load Balancer (ALB) to distribute incoming traffic and an Auto Scaling Group (ASG) to automatically adjust the number of EC2 instances based on demand.
+For persistent storage, Amazon RDS is used as a managed relational database, deployed in Multi-AZ mode for high availability and data durability.
+The infrastructure spans multiple Availability Zones and follows AWS best practices for reliability, performance, and cost optimization.

 ## Architecture Diagram

 ![AWS_Architecture_Scalable_App (1)](https://github.com/user-attachments/assets/a872b98e-dab2-4a26-835c-c97fa0e47d94)
 The diagram illustrates the infrastructure deployed across two Availability Zones with redundant components for high availability.